proverma/arrow/docs/arrow_cookbook/arrow_getting_started.rst

 ::

     OPTIONS :
-     --lib : a comma seperated list of js files needed by the test --page : (optional) path to the mock or production html page
+     --lib : a comma separated list of js files needed by the test --page : (optional) path to the mock or production html page
                 example: http://www.yahoo.com or mock.html
-     --driver : (optional) one of selenium|browser. (default: selenium) --browser : (optional) a comma seperated list of browser names, optionally with a hypenated version number.
+     --driver : (optional) one of selenium|browser. (default: selenium) --browser : (optional) a comma separated list of browser names, optionally with a hyphenated version number.
                    Example : 'firefox-12.0,chrome-10.0' or 'firefox,chrome' or 'firefox'. (default: firefox)
      --controller : (optional) a custom controller javascript file --reuseSession : (optional) true/false.
 Determines whether selenium tests reuse existing sessions. (default: false)